24 Preludes and Fugues (Shostakovich): Reception

 Before premiering the work, Shostakovich privately performed the first half of the cycle before the Union of Composers (as was typical with new compositions during the Soviet Era) on 31 March 1951.
 The panel expressed great displeasure at the dissonance in some of the fugues, labelling the work as an example of formalism.

-This work is considered by many (e.g. music critic Alex Ross, musicologist Tanya Ursova, etc.) to be produced by the "other Shostakovich," or as a composition "for the desk drawer."
+This work is considered by many (e.g. music critic Alex Ross, musicologist Tanya Ursova, et al.) to be produced by the "other Shostakovich," or as a composition "for the desk drawer."
 According to Ross, the composer used chamber forms in the period to channel his most personal compositions, those that would not be suitable for use or approval by the Soviet government.
 This work is included in that group along with several string quartets.

 Recordings

 Shostakovich recorded 18 of the 24 pieces at five recording sessions in 1951–1952, 1956 and 1958 (EMI).
 He never recorded Nos.
 9, 10, 11, 15, 19 or 21 but he recorded Nos.
 1, 4, 5, 6, 13, 14, 18, 23 and 24 twice by doing the recording for EMI.

 Tatiana Nikolayeva recorded complete sets four times, in 1962, 1987 (both originally issued by Melodiya), 1990 (Hyperion Records) and in 1992 as a filmed performance (Medici Arts).
 The 1962 and 1987 recordings have been reissued on several labels.
 She also recorded Nos.
 1, 7 and 15 in 1952–1953.

 Roger Woodward made the first complete recording available in the West in 1975; it was reissued on CD in September 2010 by Celestial Harmonies.
 Other notable complete recordings include: